1910 Los Angeles International Air Meet at Dominguez Field: Competitive events

 Aviators competed for the $75,000 in prizes according to a standard procedure.
 The aviators would first "notify the judges for which prize they [were] about to compete" and then fly around the 1.61 mi course, always in an anti-clockwise direction.
 Aviators were informed that they "must not fly over the grand stand or any place where a crowd is assembled without permission of the judges."
 Violators of this rule were penalised.

 All flights taking place between 2 p.m. and sunset counted towards scoring for prizes.
 Aviators were encouraged to fly as many times per day as possible, and to make as many record attempts in the competitive events as possible.
-In fact, those contestants who "do not make a flight every day between the hours of two and five o'clock p. m. of one complete circuit of the course in competition for the speed or endurance competitions will be penalized five per cent of their best time for the prize."
+Those contestants who "do not make a flight every day between the hours of two and five o'clock p. m. of one complete circuit of the course in competition for the speed or endurance competitions will be penalized five per cent of their best time for the prize."
 Only the best time was counted during the judging at the end of the meet.

 Ballooning competitions and events were also held in the Los Angeles suburb of Huntington Park throughout the week.
 These events included attempts to reach a new altitude record and passenger flights.